 Jocko Willink is a badass; you can tell that just from looking at him.
 Ex-Lieutenant Commander in the Navy SEALs, honored with a Silver Star and Bronze Star, black belt in Brazilian jiu jitsu.
 Fought in the Iraq War, became a public speaker and motivational consultant, and now hosts his own very successful podcast here.

 Much like Jordan Peterson, a huge part of his philosophy is taking responsibility for your problems and never letting yourself be a victim.
 No matter how much current circumstances are kicking your ass, there’s always something you can do to fight back.
-His book Extreme Ownership goes deep on this topic.
+His book Extreme Ownership (affiliate link) goes deep on this topic:

 One of my favourite philosophies of his is “Good” – reframe every setback as a good thing, because it’s a chance to learn, grow, and become a stronger, more resilient human being.